 Do I have to come to Germany to participate in the study program?

-This study program is mainly an online based program.
-In addition, four seminars will take place near Ulm, Germany (5 days each) and one near Berlin, Germany.
-During these attendance seminars the exams will be held as well.
+Yes.
+Even though this study program is mainly an online based program, four seminars will take place near or in Ulm, Germany (5 days each) and one near Berlin, Germany.
+During these mandatory attendance seminars the exams will be held as well

 Is this Master program geared towards certain specialists?